 Let's break from our tale for a moment and acknowledge why I was choosing to have a birth at home with my first baby with a doctor.
 No, it wasn't because I was some natural birth hippie activist or was anti-hospital brave warrior woman and had researched the statistics and had been convicted that home birth was a superior choice.
 Nope, not at all.
 (That came later.)
 I got pregnant, didn't have a doctor, and a Catholic friend of mine in the area recommended this doctor who wouldn't push birth control and respected NFP and that sounded good to me.
 She liked him, he would respect my faith, so I went to him.
 By God's grace, he just also happened to offer home birth as well as hospital and was a huge supporter of natural birth.

 I had no plans on birthing at home, we kind of just fell into it really.
 At one of my prenatal appointments the doctor asked what we were doing for the birth: home or hospital.
 I'm sure we asked a bunch of questions but in the end, he said it was safe, the drive to the hospital was long, and I had confidence that under normal circumstances this having a baby thing didn't need to be all that complicated.
 So we decided to do it.
-My experience with natural family planning and understanding my fertility helped me to truly believe that God knew what He was doing when He designed this whole body thing.
+My experience with natural family planning and understanding my fertility had been a powerful force in helping me to truly believe that God knew what He was doing when He designed this whole body thing.
 It helped me view my body and its functions as a work of intelligence intentionally created by a Father who not only knew what He was doing but desired only the best and greatest things for me.
 And besides, I'd seen my cat give birth when I was little so I knew odds were that I could do it, too.

 I wanted to birth drug-free.
 It felt instinctive that I didn't need medications to birth and that both baby and I would be better off doing it that way as close to the normal design as possible.
 It was also convicted deep within my heart that embracing childbirth was a way that I personally could be able to enter deeply into The Story for which I had and continue to offer my life, that beautiful, story beginning with a man and woman who defy and fall and as a consequence for their sin, this life and their union becomes messy and painful, sometimes excruciatingly so.
 I knew that I needed to be a part of that story, participating in it through my own bodily offering.
 "Women shall be saved through childbearing," the apostle says.
 It just seemed to make sense for me in my state in life and vocation to do it this way.